 It is time for Congress to take on out-of-control drug prices, and beat back the pharmaceutical lobby.
-We must change the incentives for hospitals, doctors, and pharmaceutical companies so that free market forces can effectively reduce drug prices.
-We need more transparency in research and development costs, and we need the FDA to assess the effectiveness of new drugs compared to existing drugs, so that consumers are not tricked into buying more expensive, but less effective medicine.
-We need to allow Medicare to negotiate drug prices and establish common formularies, much like the VA does.
+We must change the incentives for hospitals, pharmaceutical companies so that free market forces can effectively reduce drug prices.
+We need more transparency in research and development costs, and we need the FDA to assess the effectiveness of new drugs compared to existing drugs, so that consumers are not tricked into buying more expensive, repackaged medicine.
+We need to allow Medicare to negotiate drug prices and establish simple, preliminary and common formularies, much like the VA does with access to other medicine if needed.
 This encourages free market forces to drive down costs.

 One of the most promising areas of medical innovation is the expansion of telemedicine, where medical professionals treat patients across great distances using electronic communications.
 A significant barrier to telemedicine is the requirement that physicians obtain licenses from each state in which their current or potential patients are, or may be, located.
 We must fix this.
 It is easy to do, and it is common-sense policy.